AGAMPANDEYY/Akkiai_crew/README.md

 8. Updated the config files, it now takes inputs only once.
 Changed pydantic a bit (Not for Production)
 9. Added Pinecone Vector DB for Personalised Chat for each entity_id (namespace) user/project --TEST--
 10. Added Permanent Temporary and Character Pinecone RAG and implemented no duplicate records to Pinecone---TEST---
+11. Seperated /chat and /upsert endpoints and no push from chat endpoint (only fetch from RAG)